 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Chico, California and is currently available for bidding.
-Click here to check out the listing on eBay.
+The aircraft is located in Galax, Virginia and is currently available for US $96,000 although offers are also being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.